-- Make sure the hardware has been installed and checked for proper operation.
-For detailed information on the hardware, see the hardware manual for the MicroVAX II. - Make sure you have all the items listed on the bill of materials in the distribution kit.
+- Make sure your hardware has been installed and checked for proper operation.
+For detailed hardware information, see the hardware manual for the VAXstation 2000/MicroVAX 2000. - Make sure you have all the items listed on the bill of materials in the VMS distribution kit.
 The tape cartridge distribution kit should contain the following: - A tape cartridge that contains standalone BACKUP and the VMS required, library, and optional save sets - A tape cartridge that contains the mandatory update